-When Mr R C Brown died in 1977 he bequeathed a piece of land behind the hall for the purposes of a playground, together with £500 for the Trustees to spend appropriately.
+When Mr. Brown died in 1977, he bequeathed a piece of land behind the hall for the purposes of a playground, together with £500 for the Trustees to spend appropriately.
 The playground was duly created and equipped in 1978/79 and officially opened in 1980.
-A portrait of Mr Brown, painted by Penelope Pilkington (who later married Dick Ellis) hangs on the south wall.
-Dick Ellis was the first chair of the village hall committee, and held that position for the first 44 years.
+A portrait of Mr Brown, painted by Penelope Pilkington (who later married Richard Ellis), hangs on the south wall.
+Richard Ellis was the first chair of the village hall committee and held that position for the first 44 years.

-A Post Office room was opened next to the stage, and the hall has been used for very many functions over the years; the WI, a youth club, a lending library, flower club, choir practice, harvest suppers, whist drives, staged entertainment, jumble sales, BBQ’s; the Clapham Lane Stalls was first held in September 1943, when fruit and veg from Clapham House was sold at low prices to buy ‘comforts’ and parcels for village menfolk, at that time there were 25 in the Services plus 4 PoW’s in the village.
-These Produce Stalls continue to this day, now running weekly through the summer months, selling produce, raising money and acting as a pop up social hub in the parish.
-The Litlington Kindergarten began operating from the hall in 2010 providing a service for families in the valley and beyond, but sadly shut its doors in 2016
+A Post Office room was opened next to the stage and the hall has been used for many functions over the years: the WI, a youth club, a lending library, flower club, choir practice, harvest suppers, whist drives, staged entertainment, jumble sales and BBQ’s.
+The Clapham Lane Stalls were first held in September 1943, when fruit and vegetables from Clapham House were sold at low prices to buy ‘comforts’ and parcels for serving villagers.
+At that time there were 25 in the Services plus 4 POWs in the village.
+These Produce Stalls continue to this day, running weekly through the summer months, selling produce, raising money and acting as a pop-up social hub in the parish.
+The Litlington kindergarten began operating from the hall in 2010, providing a service for families in the valley and beyond, but sadly shut its doors in 2016.

-Today the hall hosts a selection of regular classes, including yoga & sewing plus a coffee morning every Thursday.
-It is well used by the parish for social functions, as well as private functions.
-It is also used for Parish Council and Parish meetings, as well as elections, the Beachy Head Marathon, a number of South Downs walks, and is a vibrant and financially viable hub of rural village life.
+Today the hall hosts a selection of regular classes, including yoga and sewing, plus a coffee morning every Thursday.
+It is well used by the parish for both social and private functions.
+It is also used for Parish Council and Parish meetings, elections, the Beachy Head Marathon and a number of South Downs walks.
+It is a vibrant and financially viable hub at the centre of the parish.